ilya0012/note-diagrams/README.md

-Here is a diagram of what happening after new note update.
+Here is an example of updating a page after we add new note.

 ```mermaid